 How does repentance work?
 Most think: first I become aware of my sins, and then I am sorry for them.
 Then I name them and make amends.
 More or less.
-You have to do the best you can and God will do the rest.
+You have to do the best you can, and God will do the rest.
 That's what repentance and forgiveness is about.
-In the Roman Catholic system, defined at Trent: Under the supervision of the priest, first you are contrite, then you confess, and then you make satisfaction.
+According to the Roman Catholic system defined at Trent here is how it works: Under the supervision of the priest, first you are contrite, then you confess, and then you make satisfaction.

-But are we truly aware of our sins?
+But what if we forget some sins?
+What about sins we are not aware of?
+When are we sorry enough?
 Do we see ourselves as we really are?
-Are we sorry enough?
-And what if we forget some sins?
-And can we ever really make things right again?
+Can we ever really make things right again?
 Here Luther is a first-rate example.
 He tried to confess all his sins and then repent and make it right.
-He realized, when he was brutally honest with himself, he ended up either in spiritual pride or in spiritual despair.
+He realized, when he was brutally honest with himself, that he ended up either in spiritual pride or in spiritual despair.
 There was no way to catch up and get ahead.
+No way to do it right, no way to make it right.

-Presupposed in all of this is that we can and want to know our sins and do something about it.
+Presupposed in all of this is that we can and want to know our sins and do something about them.
 God's grace provides everything we need, but first we have to repent.
-That is to say, there is in us something that can turn toward God, a divine spark or a "bent" toward God in our very nature. ("The heart is restless 'til it rests in thee."
-Augustine)
+That is to say, there is something within us that can turn toward God, a divine spark or a "bent" toward God in our very nature.
+(As in Augustine's famous dictum: "The heart is restless 'til it finds its rest in thee.")

 When you come down to it, however, sin is rebellion.
 We never want to repent and never want to make it right.
 To be sure, people do change their lives.
-In the left hand kingdom we do repent and make changes.
-But in the right hand kingdom, before God and the true burden of holiness, we end up either misled by the evil one into spiritual pride or, like Luther, unable to be dishonest with ourselves, we sink into spiritual despair.
+In God's left-hand kingdom we do repent and make changes.
+But in his right-hand kingdom, before the Lord and the true burden of holiness, we end up either misled by the Evil One into spiritual pride, or, like Luther, unable to be dishonest with ourselves, we sink into spiritual despair.
 We may, of course, be aware of and even ashamed of being caught in our sins.
 But to change in our heart of hearts is not possible.

-You will remember from confirmation Luther's explanation to the Third Article of the Creed: "I believe that by my own reason or strength I cannot believe in Jesus Christ, my Lord, or come to him."
-But the Holy Spirit "calls, gathers, enlightens, and sanctifies."
-We may paraphrase this by stating: "I repent of the fact that by my own reason or strength I cannot repent..." and that the Holy Spirit is the one who brings me to repentance.
+We remember Luther's explanation to the Third Article of the Creed:

+"I believe that by my own reason or strength I cannot believe in Jesus Christ, my Lord, or come to him.
+But the Holy Spirit has called me through the gospel, enlightened me with his gifts, and sanctified and preserved me in true faith."

+We may paraphrase this by stating: "I believe that by my own reason or strength I cannot repent..." and that the Holy Spirit is the one who brings me to repentance.